-The GTR's test procedures contain a provision for brake conditioning as part of ESC testing.
+- 194. The gtr's test procedures contain a provision for brake conditioning as part of ESC testing.
 Specifically, the test procedures call for the vehicle to undertake a series of stops from either 56 km/h or 72 km/h in order to condition the brakes prior to further testing under the standard.
-In addition, the vehicle is to undertake several passes with sinusoidal steering at 56 km/h to condition the tires.

-One industry participant recommended that the GTR should outline specific tolerances for vehicle speed and deceleration to condition the tires and brakes prior to compliance testing, thereby helping to ensure consistent test conditions.

-It was decided that it is not necessary to make additional changes to the tire and brake conditioning provisions of the regulatory text based these recommendations for tolerances for vehicle speed and deceleration.
-The intent of tire conditioning is to wear away mold sheen and to help bring the tires up to test temperature.
+In addition, the vehicle is to undertake several passes with sinusoidal steering at 56 km/h to condition the tyres. - 195.
+One industry participant recommended that the gtr should outline specific tolerances for vehicle speed and deceleration to condition the tyres and brakes prior to compliance testing, thereby helping to ensure consistent test conditions. - 196.
+It was decided that it is not necessary to make additional changes to the tyre and brake-conditioning provisions of the regulatory text based these recommendations for tolerances for vehicle speed and deceleration.
+The intent of tyre conditioning is to wear away mold sheen and to help bring the tyres up to test temperature.
 Minor fluctuations in the vehicle speeds specified in the regulation should not have any measurable affect on these objectives.
-Similarly, minor fluctuations in the maneuver entrance speeds and deceleration specifications provided in the regulation will not adversely affect the brake conditioning process.
+Similarly, minor fluctuations in the manoeuvre entrance speeds and deceleration specifications provided in the regulation will not adversely affect the brake conditioning process.

-Location of Lateral Accelerometer
+(3) Location of Lateral Accelerometer

-One industry participant recommended that the test procedures should include detailed specifications on how to calculate lateral acceleration.
-For example, for some vehicles, it may not be possible to install a lateral acceleration sensor at the location of the vehicle's actual center of gravity; in those cases, it reasoned, a correction factor will be necessary to accommodate this different sensor positioning.

-It may not always be possible to install a lateral acceleration sensor at the location of the vehicle's actual center of gravity.
-For this reason, it is important to provide a coordinate transformation to resolve the measured lateral acceleration values to the vehicle's center of gravity location.
-The specific equations used to perform this operation, as well as those used to correct lateral acceleration data for the effect of chassis roll angle, are suitable for incorporated into a laboratory test procedure prepared by Contracting Parties to this GTR.
+- 197. One industry participant recommended that the test procedures should include detailed specifications on how to calculate lateral acceleration.
+For example, for some vehicles, it may not be possible to install a lateral acceleration sensor at the location of the vehicle's actual centre of gravity; in those cases, it reasoned, a correction factor will be necessary to accommodate this different sensor positioning. - 198.
+It may not always be possible to install a lateral acceleration sensor at the location of the vehicle's actual centre of gravity.
+For this reason, it is important to provide a coordinate transformation to resolve the measured lateral acceleration values to the vehicle's centre of gravity location.
+The specific equations used to perform this operation, as well as those used to correct lateral acceleration data for the effect of chassis roll angle, are suitable for incorporation into a laboratory test procedure prepared by Contracting Parties to this gtr.

-Calculation of Lateral Displacement
+(4) Calculation of Lateral Displacement

-One participant expressed concern with an ESC test procedures that would compute lateral displacement by using double integration with respect to time of the measurement of lateral acceleration at the vehicle center of gravity (with time t=0 for the integration operation is the instant of steering initiation), because it believes that the same vehicle, when tested at different facilities and by different engineers, may experience differences in lateral displacement of up to 60 cm.
-Specifically, it suggested that problems could arise from the test procedures.
+199. One participant expressed concern with an ESC test procedures that would compute lateral displacement by using double integration with respect to time of the measurement of lateral acceleration at the vehicle centre of gravity (with time t=0 for the integration operation is the instant of steering initiation), because it believes that the same vehicle, when tested at different facilities and by different engineers, may experience differences in lateral displacement of up to 60 cm.
+Specifically, it suggested that problems could arise from the test procedures' computation of lateral displacement and also the repeatability of those procedures.
 This participant also suggested that the test should be based upon "spin velocity" rather than "spin displacement;" the reasoning was that this approach would render timing less important, because spin velocity at 1.071 seconds is roughly constant, and it argued that measurements of "spin velocity" would be easier to repeat.